 12. Mickey’s Philharmagic – This is a copy of the 3D movie from other parks but it is a good, short little movie that features many classic Disney characters.
 This is especially nice on a hot day.
 The new Coco scene added is fantastic!

-11. Goofy’s Sky School – This roller coaster scares me to death but some think it’s fun and it is probably a better ride than anything else on this list thus far.
+11. Goofy’s Sky School – This roller coaster scares me to death but some think it’s fun and wild mouse coasters make for memorable experiences no matter who you go with!

 10. Mater’s Junkyard Jamboree – While this looks like a basic spinner ride, Mater’s is a blast to go on.
 This is surprisingly fun and impossible not to smile on.